Keith Park: Big Wings controversy

 On 17 October Dowding and Park attended a meeting, chaired by Douglas, to discuss fighter tactics at the Air Ministry in London.
-Senior RAF personnel were present, including Leigh-Mallory, but so was the relatively junior Squadron Leader Douglas Bader, a firm advocate for the Big Wing.
+Senior RAF personnel were present, including Leigh-Mallory but so was the relatively junior officer, Squadron Leader Douglas Bader, a firm advocate for the Big Wing.
 Neither Park nor Dowding had expected this nor thought to invite an officer with a contrary frontline experience.
 Park, who to some attendees appeared fatigued, found himself having to justify his interception methods and explain why the Big Wing was not an appropriate tactic for his area of operations.
 Leigh-Mallory countered, stating his desire to help No. 11 Group and promising good response times for assembly of the Big Wing.
 In the absence of any protest from Dowding, Douglas approved the use of Big Wings over No. 11 Group's area of operations.
 The tactic was used by No. 12 Group for the rest of October but remained relatively ineffective, being too slow to get to where they were needed.
 Park continued to raise complaints about the use of Big Wings but Douglas saw this as being a personal objection to No. 12 Group operating in his sector.

 Relief

 By late October, it was clear that the Luftwaffe's operations were lacking the intensity of previous months and, by the end of the month, the Battle of Britain was deemed to be over.
 Park's mind turned to the commencement of offensive operations and he made proposals to attack the German airfields in France, identifying that these were vulnerable to surprise attacks prior to sunset.
 Dowding overruled him, although Douglas was receptive to the proposal.
 On 7 December, Park was replaced as commander of No. 11 Group, his successor being Leigh-Mallory.
 The decision had been made late the previous month.
 Officially, this was because Park needed a rest from the stress of the past several months.
 Park believed his relief was due to the dispute with Leigh-Mallory.

 Historian John Ray, in his account of Dowding's handling of the Battle of Britain, argues that Park was seen at the Air Ministry as being closely aligned with Dowding, implementing the latter's defensive scheme.
 Dowding, already overdue for his retirement, had been released from his post on 17 November and, once he went, Park had to follow to enable a fresh start at Fighter Command.
 Douglas took over Fighter Command and Leigh-Mallory No. 11 Group.
-According to Park, on his final day at No. 11 Group, he had to formally brief Leigh-Mallory's SASO rather Leigh-Mallory himself who, contrary to custom, was not present for the changeover in command.
+According to Park, on his final day at No. 11 Group, he had to formally brief Leigh-Mallory's SASO, rather than Leigh-Mallory himself who, contrary to custom, was not present for the changeover in command.